Hottest summer drove Southern Alps' biggest ever ice loss - scientist

 Incredibly, some localised spots off the West Coast even reached between 4C and 6C above normal.

-Salinger, speaking at the hydrological and meteorological societies' joint conference today, estimated the total ice volume loss for the 2018 glacier year was 3.76sq m of water equivalent.
+Salinger, speaking at the hydrological and meteorological societies' joint conference today, estimated the total ice volume loss for the 2018 glacier year was 3.76 cubic km of water equivalent.

 That was around 9 per cent of the alps' total ice volume – and the greatest annual loss on record.